UNAR Holiday Hours

 What score is considered passing?

-To pass the knowledge test, you must receive a minimum score of 75%.
+To pass the written knowledge exam, you must receive a minimum score of 75%.
 This means you must answer a minimum of 57 questions correctly.
 You have up to 2 hours to complete the exam.

-In order to pass the skills test you will be expected to perform 5 random skills.
+In order to pass the manual skills exam you will be expected to perform 5 random skills.
 You must receive a minimum score of 80% for each skill performed along with 100% of key steps and complete testing within 45 minutes.

 What should I know about test security?

 We have a zero-tolerance cheating policy.
-Cheating will result in dismissal from the current test and/or denial of any further testing or certification.
+Cheating will result in dismissal from the current exam and/or denial of any further testing or certification.
 Cheating includes but is not limited to;

-• Communication between examinees inside of the examination room or facility during the course of the examination.
+• Communication between test candidates inside of the examination room or testing site during the course of the examination.

-• Communication about the examination with anyone outside of the examination room or facility during the course of the examination.
+• Communication about the examination with anyone outside of the examination room or testing site during the the examination.

-• Copying another examinee’s answers or looking at another examinee’s answers while an examination is in progress.
+• Copying another test candidate's answers or looking at another test candidate's exam while an examination is in progress.

 • Permitting anyone to copy answers to the examination.

-• Substitution of any other individual acting as the applicant in the place of the applicant during the competency exams.
+• Substitution of any other individual acting as the test candidate in the place of the test candidate during the competency exams.

-• Use by an applicant of any written, audio or video material or any other mechanism not specifically authorized during the examination for the purpose of assisting an examinee in the examination.
+• Use by test candidate of any written, audio, or video material or any other mechanism not specifically authorized during the examination for the purpose of assisting a test candidate in the examination.

 • Gaining or attempting to gain access to the exam through any fraudulent means.

-• Visible possession of a cell phone or smart watch.
+• Visible possession of a cell phone or other electronic devices.

 When do I receive the results of my tests?

-The results of your knowledge test will be available in your TMU account approximately 24 hours after you have completed testing.
-If it has been more than 2 business days and you do not have your results, email UNAR staff at unar@davistech.edu.
+The results of your written knowledge exam will be released in your TMU account on the day you took your exam at 6:00 pm Monday-Friday.
+If you complete your written knowledge exam after 6:00 pm, your results will become available after 6:00 pm the following business day.
+If it has been more than 2 business days and you do not have your results, email UNAR staff at office@utahcnaregistry.com.
 Make sure to include your full name, date of birth, date of testing, and testing site.

 Where can I find a list of your testing sites?